Originally published 2/17/21.

-The Timbre of the instruments, the impact of the bass, the delicate strumming of the guitar, the realistic nature of the drums.
+The Timbre of the instruments, the impact of the bass, the delicate strumming of the guitar, and the realistic nature of the drums.
 It was all just too much for me.
 I was overwhelmed beyond anything you could possibly imagine.
 It’s something that you know when you hear.

 It’s a feeling.
 A knowing.

 It was more open, more spacious, more live-sounding, etc., etc. It almost felt like you could taste the instruments, or reach out and touch them.

-Keep in mind that a couple of things:
+Keep in mind a couple of things:

-I had heard the song hundreds of times of the years before that moment.
+- I had heard the song hundreds of times in the years before that moment.
 I even learned how to play it on guitar back in high school around 2003.
 I begged my best friend Dennis at the time to teach me how, and he did.
 I think he regretted that decision because after I learned it I wouldn’t stop playing it at all, ever.